PECOS-packages/PECOS/docs/user-guide/stabilizer-tensor-networks.md

 ## Analyze first with `StabMpsCompile`

 Replay the same gates through `StabMpsCompile`, then call `recommend()` or `advise()`.
 Advice is heuristic.
 Deferred capacity counts every non-Clifford RZ, even an arbitrary-angle rotation whose eventual correction is also non-Clifford.
+When advice selects a simulator without an injection implementation (`state_vector`, `ch_form`, or `stab_vec`), its injection field is always `direct`, while capacity and gate counts are still reported.
+A zero ancilla budget emits the same insufficient-budget warning as any other insufficient budget.

 ```python
 import pecos_rslib_exp as exp